 2) Saade Kahvaltı (Darussaade Terrace)

-On the Darussaade Hotel’s terrace, Saade Kahvaltı serves a traditional Turkish spread spotlighting seasonal ingredients and hearty menemen.
-It’s relaxed, central, and an easy stroll from Sultanahmet Square.
+On the Darussaade Hotel terrace, Saade Kahvaltı serves a traditional Turkish spread built around ingredients sourced from regions across Turkey, including hearty menemen.
+It’s relaxed, central, and a short walk from Sultanahmet Square.

 Think local cheeses, honey-kaymak, olives, fresh breads, and a tranquil terrace vibe to ease into your day.